 |Project Title:||Moving House: place, time and the politics of urban |

-Elisa Tamburo is a PhD candidate in Social Anthropology at SOAS, University of London.
+Elisa Tamburo stayed at the ERCCT during her time as a PhD candidate in Social Anthropology at SOAS, University of London.
 Previously, she received an MA in Anthropology of Media in 2011.
 Her main anthropological interests include urban anthropology, critical theory, anthropology of memory, oral history, materiality, diaspora and post-authoritarianism.

 My PhD thesis interrogates the relations between modernity and practices of everyday life in Asian cities.
 After the Chinese Civil War, members of the Nationalist army and their families were settled in dedicated villages (juancun) in Taiwan.
 Against the background of urban renewal, the dwellers of these historical, vernacular villages are now being resettled into modern high-rise apartments.
 Based on 18 months of fieldwork carried out during the year of the imminent relocation in one of the last military villages in Taipei, my research aims to understand urban renewal as a process of rupture.
 It asks how three generations of juancun inhabitants cope with relocation and negotiate their personal and collective memories, their sense of belonging and their social and political identities.

 Dialectically relating architecture, objects, memory and everyday practices, and by considering modernity itself as an extremely ambiguous and dual force, I show how the inhabitants facing relocation are caught up in contradictory coping strategies: memorializing community life by looking at the past, while at the same time projecting into the future in an impulse of enthusiastic aspiration.